 If the words “kick set” instill frustration, put the kickboard away and try one of these different methods.

-Many triathletes have a hard time with the ankle flexibility and body positioning required to kick successfully with a kick board.
+Many triathletes have a hard time with the ankle flexibility and body positioning required to do traditional swim kick sets and kick successfully with a kickboard.
 Instead of continuing to struggle, try these four different methods of kicking that don’t require a board.
 Mix it up with some new kick sets that are fun and purposeful.

 Kick on your back.
 The flutter kick can be practiced on your back with your hands at your sides.
-Breathing is much easier with your face to the sky.
+Breathing is much easier during swim kick sets with your face to the sky.
 Many find it easier to practice kicking this way over using a kickboard.
 Try 6×25 kick with 30 seconds rest.